 - Creative Arts (includes Visual Arts, Music, Drama, Dance)

 - Personal Development, Health and Physical Education (PDHPE)

 According to the NSW Education Department, STEM education is the learning of science, technology, engineering and mathematics in an interdisciplinary or integrated approach.
-In this regard, Masada College continues to keep its finger on the pulse of educational advancement with the introduction of Robotics & STEM programs, as well as Junior Engineers co-curricular options, all of which ensure that our students are equipped with the EDGE to lead and achieve in the 21st Century.
+In this regard, Masada College continues to keep its finger on the pulse of educational advancement with the introduction of Robotics and STEM programs, which ensure that our students are equipped with the EDGE to lead and achieve in the 21st Century.

 High Potential Learners